 - Language seen as derogatory, demeaning, inflammatory;

 - Bullying, including cyberbullying;

 - Gender based violence

-- sexual assaults and harassment
+- sexual assaults and harassment - sexting.

-- sexting.

-We are working hard as an academy to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Tintagel Primary School's Anti Bullying, Equality and Diversity, esafety/online safety policies
+Please refer to Tintagel School's Anti Bullying, Equality and Diversity, e-safety/online safety policies